Configurations for Workload Identity Manager¶

 -

-To log issued certificates, select Log certificate issuance information, and optionally, Include raw certificate data (as described in Enabling Firefly detailed certificate issuance logging), and then click Continue.
+In the Advanced Security & Logging Settings section, to log issued certificates, select Log certificate issuance information, and optionally, Include raw certificate data (as described in Enabling Workload Identity Manager detailed certificate issuance logging).

 -